TECHNICAL DESCRIPTION

 The system is designed with a separate air conditioning duct network and the electricity consumption is metered separately for each apartment, so everyone pays for their own use.

-The ground floor premises are prepared to be connected to the VRF system, but the indoor units are not part of the standard equipment - they are purchased and installed by the customer.
+The ground floor premises are prepared to be connected to the VRF system, while the indoor units are part of the standard equipment.

 V.6 Gas supply